marioy47/blog-site/posts/neovim-ide-with-lua-for-web-development/index.md

 As you can see, we're changing the `setup` of `null-ls` with the following:

-- If you find a `composer.json` file, assume that's the root of the project
+- If you find a `composer.json`, `package.json`, `Makefile`, etc. File, assume that's the root of the project
 - Change the format of the diagnostic information so is more readable.
 Specially since the PHPCS error codes can be very large strings
 - Activate `spell`, `eslint` and `stylua` as formatters/linters
 - Try to execute a **local** version of `phpcs` and `phpcbf`